cnpryer/log-cli/README.md

 ln4 2022-01-01 11:00:00,0 [debug] module2  Message Subject: Text for a message.
 ```

-### View using a line range
+### Query using a line range

 Pass a line range.
 Ranges can be one to many lines.
-To view just the first line pass 0.
-To view a range of many lines pass
+To query just the first line pass 0.
+To query a range of many lines pass
 two values.

 ```console